 The Permanent Creek Trail between Rock and Middlefield will be CLOSED mid-May through December 2017 due to construction.
 A new section of trail will be opened between Rock and Middlefield after the construction is complete.

-Effective September 22 through October, 2017 between north of El Camino Real and Yuba Drive the trail will be closed due to repairs.
+Effective October 2, through mid-November 2017 between north of El Camino Real and Yuba Drive the trail will be closed due to repairs.
 The street route will be used by the public, as the temporary bypass will be used by the construction crew.
 If you would like more information regarding the trails, please contact Shoreline at Mountain View (650) 903-6392.

 The City of Mountain View reminds users to share the trails and respect your fellow trail users.
 By following the guidelines outlined below, you can contribute to a safe, pleasant experience for all.